The Yorkes of Bewerley Trail

 The route then climbs the side of Nidderdale through the ancient woods of Middle Tongue to reach the moors and finally at the top of the climb, Yorke’s Folly.

 This local landmark, colloquially referred to as Two Stoops was a folly built by the Yorke Family, wealthy landowners in the 18th century.
 These two pillars can be seen on the skyline from much of the surrounding valley.
 The route then crosses the moors and traverses the cliff top path along Guise Cliff.
-Care should be taken with dogs and small children along this section of the path as crevices and the cliff edge come close to the path at times.

 Once you reach the transition mast at the far end the descent begins through the woods.
 Here you can pause at the eerily still Guise Cliff tarn, before continuing down through the woods until you emerge onto a track and from there follow the lane back to Bewerley and complete the walk.

 Nearest town: Pateley Bridge.
 Length: 5 miles (8.5km) or Time (approx): 3 hours.
-Difficulty: moderate
+Difficulty: Moderate

-Not what you're looking for?
+Read moreNot what you're looking for?

-Nearby PLACES
+Nearby Places

-Pateley Bridge Playhouse
+Pateley Bridge Recreation...

 Way of the Roses - Coast to…